 Qualified dividends taxed at lower rates

 Bond interest, by comparison, is usually taxed as ordinary income.
 If you're trying to decide between bonds and preferred stock, be sure to take these potential tax savings into account.
-Of course, you must also make sure that your preferred stock dividends would be qualified.
+Of course, you need to also make sure that your preferred stock dividends would be qualified.

 Meeting the holding period requirement

 Preferred dividends are qualified if they meet several criteria.
-The one investors must be most aware of is the holding period, or how long you've owned the stock.
+The one investors need to be most aware of is the holding period, or how long you've owned the stock.
 Meet the holding period requirement, and you'll usually owe a lot less in taxes on your dividends.

 For most dividends, you can ensure that you meet the holding period requirement by buying the stock at least 60 days before the "ex-dividend" date, or "ex-date."
 This is the date on which you must be listed as the owner of the share to receive the dividend.